U.S. trade pact in spotlight as new EU Commission faces grilling

 Two of Juncker’s most controversial decisions were to give Britain’s Jonathan Hill control of banking and to put France’s Pierre Moscovici in charge of budget discipline.

-German lawmakers do not trust a Socialist former French finance minister to penalize his own country for breaching euro zone deficit limits while the left doubts Conservative lobbyist Hill will curb excess in the City of London financial center.
+German lawmakers do not trust a Socialist former French finance minister to penalise his own country for breaching euro zone deficit limits while the left doubts Conservative lobbyist Hill will curb excess in the City of London financial centre.

 Hill’s hearing is on Wednesday and Moscovici’s on Thursday.